konnectors/cozy-konnector-template/README.md

 The cozy-stack runs the connector in a nsjail container to be sure it does not affect the environment.

-The connector is run by calling npm start with the following envrionment variables :
+The connector is run by calling yarn start with the following envrionment variables :

  - COZY_CREDENTIALS needs to be the result of `cozy-stack instances token-cli <instance name> <scope>`
  - COZY_URL is the full http or https url to your cozy